tripshed/cricketbot/README.md

 The bot responds with the top ESPNCricinfo articles on those countries.

+So, Cricketbot is summoned when someone writes, for example, "Cricketbot, give me Indian news".

 Contents
 -----------
 - The License being used is the Common Development and Distribution License is an open source license which allows software to be used, modified, and shared.